-Rather than curse the last scoop of Aunt Greta’s mashed potatoes you insisted on having, why not get pactive and do a little detoxing?
-(Don't worry, not too active.)
+Rather than curse the last scoop of Aunt Greta’s mashed potatoes you insisted on having, why not get active and do a little detoxing?
+(Don’t worry, not too active.)
 We spoke with Jessica Sepel, nutritionist, wellness coach, and author of The Clean Life, and asked her for tips on how to bounce back after a night of indulgence without putting in too much effort (because, hello, we can barely move).
-Keep scrolling for five easy things you can do to kiss bloating goodbye!
+Keep scrolling for five easy post-Thanksgiving detox tips.

 Another way to quickly overcome bloating?
 Go on a brisk walk, which Sepel says will help speed up the digestion process.
 Then, do a little stretching.
 “One of my favorite stretches, for digestion and for general calm, is to put my legs up against the wall for 10 to 15 minutes and focus on deep breathing,” she says.
 “Deep breathing calms the nervous system, which aids digestion.”